Vietnam.vn - Nền tảng quảng bá Việt Nam

 The patient's arm condition before and after surgery.
 Photo: BVCC.

-Visiting Viet Duc Friendship Hospital, Ms. O was diagnosed with lymphedema of the hand after mastectomy and was given surgical treatment by free lymph node flap transfer using microsurgical techniques.
+Visiting Viet Duc Friendship Hospital, Ms. O was diagnosed with lymphedema of the hand after mastectomy and was given surgical treatment by free lymph node flap transfer using super microsurgery technique.

 The surgery was successful.
-After 1 week of treatment, the patient was able to see positive changes on his arm.
+After 1 week of treatment, the patient could see positive changes on his arm.

 Associate Professor, Dr. Nguyen Hong Ha, Head of the Department of Maxillofacial - Plastic - Cosmetic Surgery, Viet Duc Friendship Hospital said: Breast cancer is the most common cancer in women.
 After mastectomy, lymph node dissection and radiotherapy, many patients face the sequelae of arm lymphedema.

-This is a complication that causes many difficulties in daily life and affects the patient's quality of life.
+This is a complication that causes many difficulties in daily life and affects the quality of life of the patient.
 Patients often have to seek treatment in many places but all are ineffective and the disease will progress more and more seriously.

-Therefore, even if breast cancer is treated and stabilized, the patient's arm may gradually swell, which is a phenomenon called lymphedema due to obstructed circulation.
+Therefore, even though breast cancer is treated and stabilized, the patient's arm may still gradually swell, a phenomenon called lymphedema due to obstructed circulation.

 Giải phóng cho người phụ nữ bị phù tay voi sau phẫu thuật ung thư vú - Ảnh 2.